DigitalPublishingToolkit/TOD50/md/22IndigenizingDemocracy.md

 ### Bartira S. Fortes[^1]

-##

 ## PROLOGUE - The Cocar[^2] and the Sash: Indigenous Participation in the Presidential Handover

-\[Figure 1\]

-Figure 1: President Lula alongside representatives of the Brazilian civil society ascending the Planalto ramp for the presidential sash handover ceremony on January 1, 2023.
-Photo: Ricardo Stuckert.
+![Figure 1: President Lula alongside representatives of the Brazilian civil society ascending the Planalto ramp for the presidential sash handover ceremony on January 1, 2023.
+Photo: Ricardo Stuckert.](imgs/22_1.jpg)

 On January 1, 2023, the frigid Swedish winter provided a striking contrast to the warmth and vibrant atmosphere surrounding the